 A.: In general we do not require appoitments.
 We are open for intakes everyday from 8:00 AM until 6:00 PM.
 Other times, in order to provide the best possible level of care to every animal we admit, we schedule appointments around our existing patients' feeding and medication schedules.
 Many of our patients require feeding and medicating on rigid around-the-clock schedules and failure to adhere to these schedules could negatively impact their survival.

 A.: There are many reasons why we instruct you not to feed the animal in your care.
 First and most importantly, you are not trained how to safely feed the animal.
 Many people that rescue baby animals try to feed them and end up killing them or severely compromising them instead.

 A.: The general rule is that we release adult animals back to their original territory and we release young animals at release sites with appropriate habitat.
 Young animals are usually raised and released in groups - either with siblings or individuals of the same or similar species.

 Squirrel Creek Wildlife Rescue is an independent, 501(c)(3) nonprofit, volunteer organization dedicated to the emergency and extended care of orphaned or injured Colorado wildlife.
 Our goal is to rehabilitate these animals in a professional manner that allows them to return to their natural habitat and continue their lives in the manner of that species, independent of humans.

-We are not licensed by and have no working relationship with the Colorado Department of Parks and Wildlife (COlorado Parks & Death).
 In addition to wildlife rehabilitation, we are vitally interested in education and the broader aspects of protecting and restoring the natural habitat of the world we share.